thk-test2/studyTH/README.md

             - Decrease `cnt` and remove the number from the hash.
 Then decrease `start`.

 ## 220426
-1. Leetcode 121: Best Time to Buy and Sell Stock [Problem](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/)
+1. LeetCode 121: Best Time to Buy and Sell Stock [Problem](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/)
     - Algorithm: Array, Dynamic Programming
     - Idea
         1. Save the maximum difference